Covid-19 - Helping Hands

 - Applications will be deleted once a decision has been made, but a confidential record record kept of the name of the awardee and the sum awarded.

 See here for St John's College response to the Covid-19 pandemic.
 Please note that operational changes are in place during the pandemic and these changes have not been reflected on each page of this website.
-For more information, contact our Virtual Reception team on firstname.lastname@example.org.
+For more information, contact us on firstname.lastname@example.org.